tedthetrumpet/jsvdw/catalog/contemporary/auteur.md

 > 'L'auteur n'est par mort' offers a playful recontextualisation of competing social and historical constructions of musical space and time, outlining a critique of unquestioned assumptions surrounding the notions of 'concert' and 'composer', by proposing an ironic new reading of genre-as-marginalisation through a semiotic and syntactical treatment of C. Hubert Parry's 'The Evolution of the Art of Music', David Raksin's score for 'Laura' (1944), and the heuristic folksonomies - of Kylie Minogue.

-#### Notes

-Composed for the International Conference on Music Since 1900 at York in 2007; devised in collaboration with and performed by Panayiotis Demopoulos (piano), Jonathan Sage (clarinet), and Salil Sachdev (hang).

-Duration ~13'